Zeeeepa/xyops/docs/channels.md

 Notes:

 - Email and web hook payloads are templated based on context.
 For jobs, payloads include job links, log excerpts, and metadata.
 For alerts, payloads include server and alert details with direct links.
-- Launched events inherit context: job actions include the parent job’s output data/files; alert actions include alert metadata in the child job’s input data.
+- Launched events inherit context: job actions include the parent job's output data/files; alert actions include alert metadata in the child job's input data.
-- Channel actions are executed in parallel, and their individual results are aggregated into the parent action’s details for auditing.
+- Channel actions are executed in parallel, and their individual results are aggregated into the parent action's details for auditing.
 - Disabled channels are skipped.
 If a referenced channel is disabled, the action records a message and does nothing.

 ## Rate Limiting